Geranium carolinianum: Range and Distribution

 Geranium carolinianum is found throughout much of the continental United States, from the New England region south to Central Mexico and along the Eastern coast.
 The plant likes arid areas that are nutrient-poor and have little competition, such as clay and limestone prairies, lawns and roadsides, as well as abandoned fields and farmlands.

-The pH that the Geranium carolinianum can survive in, is relatively high comparatively; the pH that is suitable for most plants is considerably lower.
-The plant can be found in conditions that are inhospitable to most plants as long as there is water available within reason.
+G. carolinianum can survive in soils with pH levels that are too high for many plants, as long as there is an adequate supply of water.

 Medicinal Applications

-There is potential for Geranium carolinianum to fight Hepatitis B. The ethanol extracted from the plant has been effective in treating inflammatory issues as well.
+There is potential for Geranium carolinianum to fight hepatitis B. The ethanol extracted from the plant has been effective in treating inflammatory issues as well.
 The presence of the anti-HBV compounds in the geraniin, ellagic acid and hyperin in G. carolinianum L. might account for the effectiveness of this folk medicine in the treatment of HBV infections.